wp-plugins/spectacula-threaded-comments/readme.txt

 is a plugin that replaces the commenting code in your theme with a fully Ajaxed comments engine.

-The plugin uses memory tables for fast cacheing within the database (no pesky permission setting for you to worry about here) and adjustible polling times to suit a wide range of server performance.
+The plugin uses memory tables for fast caching within the database (no pesky permission setting for you to worry about here) and adjustible polling times to suit a wide range of server performance.